alisw/alibuild/docs/user.markdown

 It is also possible to specify a write store different from the read one by using the `--write-store` option.

+aliBuild can reuse precompiled packages if they were built with a different tag, if that tag points to the same actual commit that you're building now.
+(This is used for the nightly tags, as they are built from a branch named `rc/nightly-YYYYMMDD`, while alidist is updated to have a tag like `nightly-YYYYMMDD` instead, pointing to the same commit.)
+However, this reuse only works if the precompiled package has the same version as specified in your copy of alidist.

+This approach assumes that tags don't move (i.e. don't change which commit they are tagging) in the repositories being built.
+If you administer a cache store, make sure to delete cached tarballs built using that tag if a tag is moved!

 ## Developing packages locally